-Apple introduced new changes to all of its operating systems at the 2021 World Wide Developer Conference in June 2021, and Apple will release them to the public in Fall 2021.
+Apple introduced new changes to all of its operating systems at the 2021 World Wide Developer Conference in June 2021, and Apple released them to the public in Fall 2021.

 SharePlay was introduced as a feature to bring users together by implementing music and video apps into FaceTime.
-This feature will allow users to have a group video chat while watching a movie or TV Show on an Apple TV.
+For example, users can watch a movie on Apple TV+ in perfect sync with a universal pause button.

-With SharePlay, a user will be able to also share their screen with others.
+With SharePlay, a user can also share their screen with others.
 With the Screen Sharing feature, if a user's friend or family member needs help with an iPhone, they can show them exactly what to do, remotely.

-This feature will also allow users to listen to music over FaceTime.
+This feature also allows users to listen to music over FaceTime.
 This is accomplished by selecting Apple Music, picking a track, and sharing the playback to listen together.
-It's not yet clear if both users will need to be Apple Music subscribers.

-In the future, SharePlay will support more than just Apple apps.
-Apple also introduced an API at WWDC 2021 for Shareplay.
-In addition, Apple has already said it is working with several app developers to implement SharePlay API into their apps — including Twitch, TikTok, Hulu, HBO Max, the NBA app, Disney+, Twitch, MasterClass, Zillow, Paramount+, ESPN+, and others.
+SharePlay supports more than just Apple apps thanks to an API for developers.
+There are many app developers Apple worked with to get apps supported at launch — including Twitch, TikTok, Hulu, HBO Max, the NBA app, Disney+, Twitch, MasterClass, Zillow, Paramount+, ESPN+, and others.